mmbman/Katagiri/summaries.md

 ## 17. Save All Sentient Beings

 Katagiri Roshi explains the meaning of Buddhist terms such as “save all sentient beings” and “all dharmas,” clarifying what “all” means.
-It may not mean what we usually think: “all” means something which is closely connected with your individual life.
+It may not mean what we usually think.
+“All” means something which is closely connected with your individual life.
 ‘Samskaras’ comes up again.
 Ultimately, we have to dive into the ocean.

 [Transcript](1980-03-15-Save-All-Sentient-Beings) \|
 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/save-all-sentient-beings" target="_blank">Original Recording</a>